TheMonk2121/ai-dev-tasks/400_guides/400_12_advanced-configurations.md

 #### **Security Standards**
 - **Authentication**: Multi-factor authentication required for all users
 - **Authorization**: Role-based access control with least privilege principle
-- **Encryption**: All sensitive data must be encrypted at rest and in transit
+- **Encryption**: All sensitive data must be encrypted at rest and in transi
 - **Monitoring**: Continuous security monitoring with real-time alerting

 #### **Compliance Requirements**